FilippoAleotti/mobilePydnet/README.md

 If you use this code in your projects, please cite our paper:

 ```
+@article{aleotti2020real,
+  title={Real-time single image depth perception in the wild with handheld devices},
+  author={Aleotti, Filippo and Zaccaroni, Giulio and Bartolomei, Luca and Poggi, Matteo and Tosi, Fabio and Mattoccia, Stefano},
+  journal={arXiv preprint arXiv:2006.05724},
+  year={2020}
+}

 @inproceedings{pydnet18,
   title     = {Towards real-time unsupervised monocular depth estimation on CPU},
   author    = {Poggi, Matteo and